divyabharathynadar/GRIP-TSF/The Sparks Foundation.md

 # The Sparks Foundation - Internship Tasks

-This repository consists of some of the tasks which I have completed given during my *Data Scoence & Business Analytics internship* at **The Sparks Foundation**.
+This repository consists of some of the tasks which I have completed given during **Data Science & Business Analytics internship** at **The Sparks Foundation**.

 # About The Sparks Foundation